Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

-To enhance classification robustness and reduce individual model biases, we employ an ensemble of seven instruction-tuned LLMs comprising both open-source models (Meta's Llama-3.1-8B \citep{llama3}, Alibaba's Qwen-3-32B-AWQ \citep{qwen3}, and Microsoft's Phi-4 \citep{phi4}) and commercial models (OpenAI's GPT-4.1 \citep{gpt41}, Google's Gemini-2.5-Pro \citep{gemini25pro}, Gemini-2.5-Flash \citep{gemini25flash}, and Anthropic's Claude-4-Sonnet \citep{claude4}).
+While careful prompt design improves classification quality for a single model, individual LLMs remain susceptible to model-specific biases and inconsistent behavior on ambiguous utterances.
+To enhance classification robustness and reduce individual model biases, we therefore employ an ensemble of seven instruction-tuned LLMs comprising both open-source models (Meta's Llama-3.1-8B \citep{llama3}, Alibaba's Qwen-3-32B-AWQ \citep{qwen3}, and Microsoft's Phi-4 \citep{phi4}) and commercial models (OpenAI's GPT-4.1 \citep{gpt41}, Google's Gemini-2.5-Pro \citep{gemini25pro}, Gemini-2.5-Flash \citep{gemini25flash}, and Anthropic's Claude-4-Sonnet \citep{claude4}).
 These models exhibit distinct response patterns due to variations in training data, fine-tuning approaches such as reinforcement learning from human feedback and supervised tuning, and underlying development methodologies.
 Rather than relying on predictions from a single model, we collect responses from all ensemble members and assign the most frequently occurring classification as the final label through majority voting.
 This ensemble approach mitigates individual model biases and produces more robust classification labels through cross-model consensus.

 All models are prompted using a standardized few-shot format that incorporates task-specific interaction examples designed to improve instruction adherence and classification accuracy.
 Prompt construction adheres to the official formatting guidelines for each model to ensure methodological consistency and reproducibility across the entire ensemble.
-Detailed model descriptions and formatting guidelines are provided in Section \ref{supp-sec:llm} of the Supplementary Material.
+Detailed model descriptions and formatting guidelines are provided in Section C of the Supplementary Material.
 This standardized prompting approach ensures equitable comparison and consistent behavioral patterns across all ensemble members, effectively mitigating the influence of model-specific idiosyncrasies on classification outcomes.